 Application documents that have a two-part review process also have two review timelines.
 CDFW has 30 days to notify a bank sponsor of the document's completeness status and 90 days for acceptability status.
-CDFW review was on time for 38% of 26 review timelines.
-Some review timelines were not met due to high workload demands on limited staff resources, staff turnover, incomplete documents or delays outside of CDFW's control, such as reviews required by other signatory agencies that do not have required review timelines.
+CDFW also has 30 days to evaluate draft prospectuses.
+CDFW review was on time for 28% of 25 review timelines.
+Some review timelines were not met due to high workload demands on limited staff resources, staff turnover, incomplete documents or delays outside of CDFW's control, such as reviews required by other prospective signatory agencies that do not have required review timelines.